“Went to a party

 Except that I did not go to a party.
 Merely a barbecue.
 And I sure as hell did not start up a fight.
 Even if I mightily feel like doing so right now.
 Sitting on yet another sullen grid.

 Impish had been the twinkle in the eyes of the two damsels inviting me to a barbecue in the dunes.
 Resisting had therefore been a cause long lost before those girls had even winked.
 So I tagged along with those two lovely creatures.
-Tell me, who would not?
+Who would not?
 You can hardly expect a man to go racing on an empty stomach, can you?
 So yes, I had a few beers, but certainly far less than sixteen.
 Three maybe.
 Four at most.

 Yet, one of those few had not gone unnoticed by race control.
 Leading them, at first, to deny me starting the race.
 The urge to start up a fight became near irresistible.
 My agitation at that point soon grew into another thing that failed to escape race control’s attention.